garrett-obrien/guidegpt/README.md

 # GuideGPT

-A tool for searching mountain trip reports using LLMs, deployed using fixieai.
+An agent for searching mountain trip reports using LLMs, deployed using fixieai.

 Consults local PNW forums, blogs, and general knowledge about backcountry skiing.
 Sometimes hallucinates, use at your own risk.

-## Getting started

-To get started:
+## Using the agent

+To use the currently deployed GuideGPT agent:

+1. Create an account at app.fixie.com
+2. Start a new session with the agent at https://app.fixie.ai/agents/g.thomasobrien/guidegpt

+## Creating your own GuideGPT agent

+To deploy a copy of the agent to your own Fixie account:

 1. Clone the repo
 2. `cd` into the directory